tyiannak/pyAudioAnalysis/README.md

  * `audioFeatureExtraction.py`: this is where all audio feature extraction is implemented.
 In total, 21 short-term features are computed, while a mid-term windowing technique is also implemented, in order to extract statistics of audio features.
  * `audioTrainTest.py`: this file implements the audio classification prodecures.
 It contains functions that can be used to train a Support Vector Machine or k-Nearest-Neighbour classifier.
 Also, wrapper functions and scripts are provided for general training, evaluating and feature normalization issues.
  * `audioSegmentation.py`: this file implements audio segmentation functionalities, e.g. fixed-sized segment classification and segmentation, speaker diarization, etc.
+ * `audioBasicIO.py`: this file implements some basic audio IO functionalities as well as file convertions
+ * `audioVisualization.py`: the purpose of this set of functions is to produce user-friendly and representative content visualizations

 In the `data/` folder, a couple of audio sample files are provided, along with some trained SVM and kNN models for particular classification tasks (e.g. Speech vs Music, Musical Genre Classification, etc).